 The objective of our risk management activities is to recognize, assess, and manage risks early on and to implement appropriate measures to minimize them.
 The responsibilities, objectives, and processes of risk management are described in our internal risk management guidelines.
 The business heads, managing directors of our subsidiaries, and the heads of Group functions are specified as employees with responsibility for risks.
-The group of consolidated companies for risk reporting purposes is the same as the group of consolidated companies for the Consolidated Financial Statements.
+The group of consolidated companies for risk reporting purposes is the same as the group of consolidated companies for risk reporting purposes is the same as the group of consolidated companies.
 Every six months, the risk owners assess their risk status and report their risk portfolio to Risk Management.
 We use special risk management software in the context of these activities.